ivanbakel/submodule-dependency/README.md

 ## Limitations

-The action currently allows at most one dependency, and assumes that the corresponding submodule is located in a folder of the same name in the root directory of the repository.
-It also assumes that the dependency can be fetched over HTTPS.
-Finally, it assumes that the `pullfrom` remote name is not in use.
+  * The action assumes that the corresponding submodule is located in a folder of the same name in the root directory of the repository.
+  * The action assumes that the dependency can be fetched over HTTPS.
+  * The action assumes that the `pullfrom` remote name is not in use in the submodule.